In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer

 \section{Abstract}

-Reinforcement learning (RL) and sim-to-real transfer have advanced robotic manipulation of rigid objects.
-Yet, policies remain brittle when applied to articulated mechanisms due to contact-rich dynamics and under-modeled joint phenomena such as friction, stiction, backlash, and clearances.
-We address this challenge through dexterous in-hand manipulation of articulated tools using a robotic hand with reduced articulation and kinematic redundancy relative to the human hand.
-Our controller augments a simulation-trained base policy with a sensor-driven refinement learned from hardware demonstrations, conditioning on proprioception and target articulation states while fusing whole-hand tactile and force feedback with the policy’s internal action intent via cross-attention-based integration.
-This design enables online adaptation to instance-specific articulation properties, stabilizes contact interactions, regulates internal forces, and coordinates coupled-link motion under perturbations.
-We validate our approach across a diversity of real-world examples, including scissors, pliers, minimally invasive surgical tools, and staplers.
-We achieve robust transfer from simulation to hardware, improved disturbance resilience, and generalization to previously unseen articulated tools, thereby reducing reliance on precise physical modeling in contact-rich settings. \href{https://sites.google.com/view/in-hand-manipulation-of-artic/home}{Website}.
+Reinforcement learning (RL) and sim-to-real transfer have advanced rigid-object manipulation.
+However, policies remain brittle for \texttt{articulated} mechanisms due to contact-rich dynamics that require both stable grasping and simultaneous free in-hand articulation.
+Furthermore, articulated objects and robot hands exhibit under-modeled joint phenomena such as friction, stiction, and backlash in real life that can increase the sim-to-real gap, and robot hands still fall short of idealized tactile sensing, both in terms of coverage, sensitivity, and specificity.
+In this paper, we present an original approach to learning dexterous in-hand manipulation of articulated tools that has reduced articulation and kinematic redundancy relative to the human hand.
+Our approach augments a simulation-trained base policy with a sensor-driven refinement learned from hardware demonstrations.
+This refinement conditions on proprioception and target articulation states while fusing whole-hand tactile and force–torque feedback with the policy’s action intent through cross-attention.
+The resulting controller adapts online to instance-specific articulation properties, stabilizes contact interactions, and regulates internal forces under perturbations.
+We validate our method across diverse real-world tools, including scissors, pliers, minimally invasive surgical instruments, and staplers, demonstrating robust sim-to-real transfer, improved disturbance resilience, and generalization across structurally related articulated tools without precise physical modeling. \href{https://sites.google.com/view/in-hand-manipulation-of-artic/home}{Website}.